brcrista/Haskell-Notes/More-Haskell/semigroup-monoid.md

 ### Instances

 The semigroups listed above are all monoids as well.
 For `Min` and `Max`, the identity elements are `maxBound` and `minBound`, respectively.

+`Data.List.NonEmpty` is an example of a type that is a semigroup but *not* a monoid.